DKiloDesigns/CreatorFlow/creatorflow-app/CREATORFLOW_DESIGN_SPEC.md

 # CreatorFlow Design Specification (2025 Base)

 ## Overview
-This document defines the **base design system** for CreatorFlow, reflecting the current implementation and screenshots for both light and dark modes.
-It covers the landing page, navigation, theme toggle, cards, buttons, and overall color system.
+This document defines the **current design system** for CreatorFlow, reflecting the implementation as of July 2025.
+It covers the landing page, navigation, theme toggle, cards, buttons, gradients, and overall color system.

 ---